 - Illegally drugging or intoxicating someone in order to prevent them from leaving

 False imprisonment is a third-degree felony under state law.
 This means that someone convicted of this crime, even on a first offense, could face up to five years in prison, and up to $5,000 in fines.
 They could potentially face up to five years of probation as well, or instead of prison.
 Potential penalties increase for each subsequent conviction.
-The specific sentence someone could face upon conviction will depend on the facts of their case.
+The specific sentence someone could face upon conviction depends on the facts of their case.
+A lawyer in West Palm Beach could help someone mitigate the potential penalties for a false imprisonment charge.

 False Imprisonment vs. Kidnapping